dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   oper_technique = "CARQ";

 The **oper_technique** entry is a string which defines the ATCF ID for the operational track data that should be used.
 For each forecast genesis event, the BEST tracks are searched for a track point valid at the time of forecast genesis and within the search radius.
-If no match is found, the 0-hour operational track is searched for a match.
+If no match is found, the 0-hour operational track points are searched for a match.

 ______________________